sandrafish/wds-python/README.md

 # Intro to Python Women's Data Science Study Group

-These files are set up with Python 3.7 and Jupyter notebook for Python 3.
+These files are set up with Python 3.7 and Jupyter notebook using pipenv, which creates a closed environment that doesn't interfere with other programs.

 To replicate on your computer, you may download this repo.
 Or install [Python](http://www.firstpythonnotebook.org/prerequisites/python.html) if you don't have it already, and [Jupyter notebook](http://jupyter.org/) from the command line.